Do Go On - 369 - The Night Witches

 Back to Holland.

-Seeing an opportunity, Raskova petitioned Soviet dictator Joseph Stalin
+Raskova petitioned Soviet dictator Joseph Stalin

-to let her form an all-female fighting squadron.
+to let her form an all-female fight.

+air force units.
 The women would not only fly missions and drop bombs, they would return fire,

-making the Soviet Union the first nation to officially allow women to engage in combat.
+making the Soviet Union the First Nation to officially allow women to engage in combat.

 Previously, women could help transfer planes and ammunition, after which the men took over.